nnudee/Thai-Thang-karn_text-classification/README.md

 # Thai-Thang-karn_text-classification

 # Overview
+- This model is a text classification model designed to classify the level of formality of Thai sentences based on Thai language principles.
+  1. Generate Synthetic Data
+  2. Finetuned model
+  3. Deploy

-This dataset was developed based on inspiration from data-generator (https://github.com/intel/polite-guard)
+This dataset data-generator was developed based on inspiration from (https://github.com/intel/polite-guard)

-#

 # Link
 - Blog :